 5. Never believe that your height is limiting, except when it is.
 For most climbs, I have to figure out the “short-person” or “girl” beta.
 While still following the line of the climb, my beta tends to incorporate unchalked and overlooked intermediate holds.
 There are plenty of climbs that had a huge dyno that just wasn’t going to happen for me, but then I’d find a crimp, and get a higher foot, and find a way to just stand up to the next move.
 It can be frustrating at times to see everyone else do a climb one way, while you have to spend extra time adding moves and making the climb harder than it should be.
 It’s easy to fall into a pity-fest of “Why me?” but honestly, that is not going to help you send.
 Ahem.
 Now.
 To completely contradict this point, there will also be climbs that just do not have intermediates.
 This is rare, but if you cannot reach a hold, jump for it, or find an intermediate, sometimes it might be necessary to take a deep breath and accept defeat.
 There are millions of other climbs out there, so don’t let one silly problem get you down.

 6. This is something I’ve done research on because I didn’t believe it at first.
 You probably won’t climb as well during your period.
 Just accept this and don’t let it become a big deal.
 Plan around it instead.
 Or at least don’t beat yourself up when you notice certain symptoms.
 I have read numerous articles and forums, so I can’t exactly place where I’ve gathered all of this info, but the effects of climbing during your period are: excessive sweating, a fear of heights when any other week that isn’t an issue (no joke), extreme fatigue, lack of strength or ability to “try hard,” dizziness, pumping sooner, getting more frustrated or emotional, crying easily, and more.
 And that’s besides the obvious, like having such bad cramps that you can’t do much more than curling into a fetal position and groaning.
 Awful, yeah?
 It sucks, sure.
 And maybe you’re a lucky girl who doesn’t have these effects.
 But if not, maybe take on more of a spotter role during these days, or do a fun easy circuit day, or just find something else fun to do besides climbing (yes, that exists).
-Be grateful your body is alive and doing what a healthy female body should do, and send your awesome project next week since you’re skin will be so fresh.
+Be grateful your body is alive and doing what a healthy female body should do, and send your awesome project next week since your skin will be so fresh.

 7. This is difficult for me to say, since I’m super stubborn, but listen when other people offer climbing advice.
 Once I figure out how I want to do a climb, I can get fixated on it and refuse to hear about any other beta.
 I hate to admit it, but my stupidly-tall boyfriend often figures out some really good short-person beta.
 He can watch me while I’m climbing and catch errors in my technique in a way I never could.
 Unless you film yourself a lot, you cannot see yourself climbing.
 As hard as it may be to swallow your pride, ask other people around if they see ways for you to improve.
 This could be for a specific climb, or overall.
 Ask someone you like and trust, someone who will tell you honestly yet nicely your strengths and weaknesses in climbing.
 What they say may not be 100% accurate, but it can’t hurt to hear their perspective.
-For most other sports, you’ll have easy access to a coach.
-In climbing, if you want to get better, ask other people for input.

-8. Don’t get stuck climbing like a girl (i.e. static on tiny holds with straight arms).
+8. Don’t get stuck climbing “like a girl” (i.e. static on tiny holds with straight arms).
 If girls are going to progress to climb at the same high level as guys, they need to learn how to climb the same way.
 By this, I mean practice climbing more powerful, “thuggy” moves.
 Force yourself to project problems with big moves, a scary dyno (with good spotters and pads of course), and in general do things that take you outside your familiar comfort zone on a regular basis.
 Don’t put yourself in a box of what you are willing to climb because of your more “girly” style.
 This habit by females has led to the unfortunate labeling of crimpy small-move problems as “girl climbs” which I resent because (a) I don’t actually like that style of climbing and (b) I don’t want someone to tell me what climbs they think I’ll like based on my gender.
 If this article was directed at guys, I would tell them the opposite – don’t just depend on being beefy, and learn to climb in a more “girly” way.
 Neither style is better or worse, but as a climber, it’s important to stay well-rounded.
-If you will only climb within the tiny confines of your “style,” you’re missing out on an entire world of incredible problems.
+If you will only climb within the tiny confines of your “climbing style,” you’re missing out on an entire world of incredible problems.

 10. Did I just say last?
 Oops, just kidding.
 What I meant to finish with is you are an amazing and multi-faceted human being.
 You are more than just a climber.
 I know rock climbing tends to become an obsession, and it’s easy to wrap your entire identity around being a climber, but it’s important to keep perspective.
 Nobody is better or worse than anyone else because of his or her climbing prowess.
 You might feel like a major failure when you can’t send your latest project, but you have an entire lifetime of experiences and abilities that have nothing at all to do with the ability to get your body to the top of a rock.
 Seriously, it’s just a rock.